• This page, Family Resolutions Specialty Court: Frequently asked questions for attorneys, is offered by

 Does Supplemental Probate and Family Court Rule 410—mandatory self-disclosure—apply to the FRSC process?

-Who can opt out of FRSC?
+Who can opt out of FRSC and for what reasons?

 What happens to the FRSC case if there is an opt-out?

-The Court schedules a court conference (a) to help the parent(s) be certain they wish to leave FRSC if a parent has initiated the opt-out; or (b) to explain the opt-out if it has been initiated by a support team member or by the Judge. and to prepare to transfer the case back to the traditional system.
-In addition, the opt-out conference helps the parents organize for the transfer into the traditional system.
-The full team attends this court conference.
-The FRSC docket number is closed and the original docket number for the traditional proceeding is reopened or, if the case is new to the traditional system, a new docket number is issued.
+The Court schedules a Court Conference to help the parent/s be certain they wish to leave FRSC if a parent has initiated the opt-out, or to discuss the team’s recommendation or the Judge’s decision to refer the family out of FRSC.
+In addition, the Judge informs and helps the parents organize for the closure of the FRSC matter and possible transfer into the traditional system.
+The full team attends this Court Conference.
+The FRSC matter is dismissed and the original case, if there was one in the traditional system, is re-opened.
 The case is assigned to a new Judge.
-All partial final agreements reached in FRSC are binding in the traditional system.
-All temporary orders in place at the time of the FRSC opt-out remain in place until they can be reviewed by the new Judge.
+All partial judgments entered in FRSC are binding in the traditional system.
+If there is an underlying case, then temporary orders in place at the time of the FRSC opt-out remain in place until they can be reviewed by the new Judge.
+If there is no underlying case in the traditional system, then temporary orders will end when the case is dismissed and closed.

-After opt-out, the FC will no longer provide services to the family.
+After opt-out, the Family Consultant and Team Coordinator will no longer provide services to the family.
 The Child’s Attorney will be given an opportunity to withdraw but may choose to remain in the case, subject to the approval of the new Judge.
-The Probation Department will determine on a case-by-case basis whether or not the FRSC-assigned probation officer will continue to serve the family in the traditional system.
-The mediator may continue with the family if the mediator and the parents agree—subject to an agreement for private payment of the mediator after the optout.
+The mediator may continue with the family if they all agree on the arrangement and payment.

 How does the FRSC process affect the “length of the marriage” under G.L. c.
 208, sec.
 48?